 Final Thoughts on Traveling for Free

-As you can see from this list, there are actually many opportunities to internationally travel for free – especially for those willing to get creative about their employment and labor.
+As you can see from this list, there are actually many opportunities to internationally travel for free.
+People who are willing to get creative about their employment and labor have many options!

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com